U.S Army's Bergdahl said 'leadership failure' caused him to leave post

-SAN ANTONIO, Dec 10 (Reuters) - Accused U.S. Army deserter Bowe Bergdahl, who was held captive by the Taliban for five years, said in a podcast launched on Thursday that he left his post in Afghanistan to draw attention to “leadership failure” in his unit.
+SAN ANTONIO (Reuters) - Accused U.S. Army deserter Bowe Bergdahl, who was held captive by the Taliban for five years, said in a podcast launched on Thursday that he left his post in Afghanistan to draw attention to “leadership failure” in his unit.

 Bergdahl’s first public comments since he was released by the Taliban in a prisoner swap that ignited a political firestorm are part of a series of interviews with filmmaker Mark Boal, writer of military-themed movies “The Hurt Locker” and “Zero Dark Thirty.”